Teaching Kids About Giving Back

 So the next time you decide to pay for the meal for the person behind you, or the next time you go out of your way to hold the door open for someone, know that your little one is watching and learning lessons of giving back in each and every effort you make.

 If you and your child are looking for a way to get involved and benefit the lives of children from vulnerable communities, Children’s Bureau offers a wide range of digital giving opportunities for individuals of all ages.
 In the spirit of giving back, Children’s Bureau goes far beyond the baseline of what it means to give back by providing a variety of ways to get involved and numerous means of support for vulnerable communities.

-No matter how you choose to teach your children about giving back, you can guarantee that the lessons that they learn when they are young will stick with them throughout their lives.
+No matter how you choose to teach your children about giving back, you can guarantee that the benefits of volunteering and the lessons that they learn when they are young will stick with them throughout their lives.
 Giving back means to go beyond oneself and support others who are less fortunate, and there is no better time to teach this invaluable lesson to your children other than now – a lifetime of generosity and life-changing moments await.

 Susan J. Wood, Director of Mental Health

 Susan J. Wood, LMFT is the Director of Mental Health at Children’s Bureau and has over 20 years of experience working with children in a community mental health setting.
 She joined Children’s Bureau in 2015 as a Program Manager in the Antelope Valley and became the program director in June 2018 where she was instrumental in opening and expanding mental health services to the Santa Clarita Valley and Long Beach.